daviatorstorm/BibaViewEngine/README.md

 ```

 Then remove message property from `AppComponent.cs` and remove `<simplebind message="message"></simplebind>` line from `AppComponent.html` and the the next line `<div router-container></div>`.
-That line means that this is a container for all routes that you will define.
+That line means that this is a container for all routes that you will define

-So files will looks like this.
+So files will looks like this

 ```
 Client/AppComponent.cs